FREE DELIVERY FOR ORDERS OVER £50

 Naturally and safely control your Viburnum Beetle infestation with our Viburnum Beetle Killer nematodes, which are deadly to the Viburnum Beetle larvae but safe to humans and wildlife.
 Dragonfli Viburnum Beetle Killer contains Steinernema carpocapsae nematodes.
 These nematodes enter the larvae via a natural opening, like the mouth, and feed on the contents of the larvae.
 A natural bacterium is produced by the nematodes inside the larvae, which kills it.
 Infected larvae will be completely broken down by the nematodes.
 The nematodes also reproduce inside the larvae, releasing more nematodes into the surrounding area.

-The larvae are normally active and present between April-June.
-This is the period to apply Viburnum Killer nematodes, which should be sprayed directly onto the Viburnum beetle larvae.
+The larvae are normally active and present between April to June.
+This is the best period in which to apply Viburnum Killer Nematodes, which should be sprayed directly onto the Viburnum Beetle larvae.

 The Viburnum Beetle Killer Nematodes are supplied as either:

 - 1 x 25 Million nematodes to treat up to 35m2 of Viburnum shrubs.